Speech-VINO/qsr-visualizer/README.md

 For a dataset, the feature extraction is the first step.
 An Expectation Maximisation step has likelihoods in various forms.
 For factor analysis, there is a marginal likelihood; for dirichlet processes, the likelihood is a differential equation.
 Since the EM step is Gaussian in nature, the probability distribution(s) is/are used for clustering and searching the dataset.

+### App Main Page

+The App main page is a QSR visualizer page.
+When the maximum clusters are provided, the app asks for reward bias as well for input to MCTS simulation.

+#### Models for the Power BI App

 ## Data Wrangling

 In the data wrangling stage, the data is processed through a complex plane where there is timestamp information recorded from the output of UCB scores from a Monte Carlo Simulation.
 Also, the time series is unit spaced with each recorded variable being: